FionaCLin/wwc-DroidTalk-skeleton/README.md

 # Running the app
 1. Open the project in Android Studio
-2. Launch your virtual device on Genymotion
+2. Launch your virtual device on Genymotion OR connect your Android device via USB to your machine
 3. In Android Studio, shift + f10 or click on the green play button to build the app.
-Select a virtual device.
+Select a virtual device

 # Troubleshooting
+## Android Studio does not recognise my Android device
+If you are using a real device, you will need to "Enable Debugging Mode" on your device.
+This process may differ depending on the phone, but in general it is: In your phone settings > About phone > tap on the Build Number 7 times to enable Developer Options > Go back to your settings once you have enabled Developer Options and you should be able to see the menu item Developer Options > Enable USB Debugging

 ## Genymotion VirtualBox error; Failed to open a session for the virtual machine {virtual device name}
 To fix: disable audio or change to Core Audio as the Host Audio Driver
 1. Open Virtual Box